Laboratorio-de-Pedometria/pedometrics-package/README.md

 commonly used for the analysis of pedometric data.
 It should be noted that changes are likely to occur quite often and using this package as a dependency for other packages is strongly discouraged.

+# How to collaborate

+We use the *fork & pull* collaborative development model.
+This means that anyone can fork the `pedometrics` repository and push changes to their personal fork without requiring access be granted to the source `pedometrics` repository.
+The changes will be reviewed and, if pertinent, will be pulled into the source `pedometrics` repository by the project maintainers.

+We use the *fork & pull* collaborative development model mainly because it reduces the amount of friction for new contributors.
+It makes it easier for others to contribute.
+Besides, it is very popular with open source projects because it allows people to work independently without upfront coordination.
+Visit https://help.github.com/articles/using-pull-requests/ for more details on how to fork a repository and make pull requests.